Best Of17 min read

 Cons:

-• Single daily trading window (not ideal for active traders, but fine for passive)
+• Single daily trading window (fine for passive folks, not great for active traders)

 #4.
 Fidelity Go — Best for Beginners Who Want Zero Fees